camel-tooling/camel-idea-plugin/readme.md

 Jetbrains are not very good at documenting their APIs with neither javadoc, or documentation to their own plugins.
 However with some trial and run you can find out bit by bit.

-I have put screenshots of how I have setup IDEA for plugin development.
+I have put screen shots of how I have setup IDEA for plugin development.
 There is a couple of fields which you must configure with an absolute file location to a directory, and why its important to setup this correctly.
 Those fields has been marked with red rectangle in the screenshots.